-Stanford offers PTA-associated FedEx.com accounts to staff for quick and easy online preparation of document and commodity shipments (both domestic and international), accurate accounting for shipping expenditures and automatic invoice processing.
+Stanford offers PTA-associated FedEx.com accounts to active employees for quick and easy online preparation of document and commodity shipments (both domestic and international), accurate accounting for shipping expenditures and automatic invoice processing.

 For shipments involving dangerous goods, both the person(s) packing the material and the individual signing the shipping papers must be trained and certified before shipping.